 WHY WE LIKE IT: A cruelty-free, vegan-friendly formula that’s free from harsh additives and is 99.75% organically derived for a clean beauty product that the whole family can use.

 When you’re vegan, shopping for skincare products can be a frustrating experience since many items contain unexpected animal byproducts.
 So the Amara Beauty gel is a great option for the vegan community.
-In addition to being vegan-friendly, this pick is also cruelty-free, meaning you can rest easy that no animals were used for testing during the production of this product.
+In addition to being vegan-friendly, this pick is also cruelty-free, meaning you can rest easy that no animals were used for research during the production of this product.

 The Amara Beauty pick is another 99.75% organic aloe vera gel-based formula.
 It’s also free of parabens, dyes, and fragrances and can be used for a range of topical needs including DIY hair and skin treatments.
 Do note though, that while it’s organic and all of the ingredients are naturally derived, we did note through our research that people with sensitive skin may experience irritation due to the acidic preservatives and stabilizers — specifically the citric acid, ascorbic acid, and potassium sorbate.
+Planning to undertake a detox regimen?
+Check out our best-activated charcoal guide.

 #7 Fruit of The Earth Aloe Vera Gel